 B i o g r a p h y

-This past season, Ms. Schuller worked closely with the Haymarket Opera Company of Chicago to record two professionally filmed productions.
-This past October, she performed the role of Dafne in G.F.
+Last season, Ms. Schuller worked closely with the Haymarket Opera Company of Chicago to record two professionally filmed productions.
+In June 2021 she performed the role of Dafne in G.F.
 Handel's famous cantata Apollo e Dafne.
 She was praised for her "bright, clear soprano and clear, flexible vocalism" by Chicago Classical Review.
-This June she took on the role of Dorinda in G. F. Handel's Orlando, with Bejun Mehta in the title role.
-The production is slated for release September 2021.
-Ms. Schuller recently appeared as a featured soloist with Apollo's Fire on a summer festival tour of the Chautauqua, Caramoor and Ravinia Music Festivals.
+Then in October 2021 she took on the role of Dorinda in G. F. Handel's Orlando, with Bejun Mehta in the title role.
+The production was released September 2021.
+Ms. Schuller also appeared as a featured soloist with Apollo's Fire on a summer festival tour of the Chautauqua, Caramoor and Ravinia Music Festivals.
 The Chautauquan Daily wrote, "Twice, soprano Erica Schuller bewitched the Amphitheater with his (Monteverdi's) music, conjuring with dulcet tone and poignant, shapely phrasing the onset of spring (Zefiro torna) and pure regret (Ohimé, ch'io cado)."
-This December she will return to Cleveland as the soprano soloist in concerts of Handel's Messiah under the baton of renowned conductor Nic McGegan.
+December 2021 she returned to Cleveland as the soprano soloist in concerts of Handel's Messiah under the baton of renowned conductor Nic McGegan.
 Seen and Heard International Review praised Schuller for her "colorful and caressing" singing.

 Other recent projects of note include performances with Apollo's Fire, The Boston Early Music Festival, Odyssey Opera Boston, Third Coast Baroque, and Theater Comique of San Francisco.